 This means that even if you only leave it on for 2 or 3 hours, it will still work; it just won’t be as dark as you might prefer.

-Can You Leave Self Tanner On Too Long?
+What Happens If You Leave Fake Tan On Too Long?

 However, if you use self-tanning lotions with bronzers or other chemicals in them, these can turn your skin an orange cast if left on too long.